GSAPP-CDP/Smorgasbord/src/content/modules/12-rhino-intro/12-1_rhino-interface.md

 To return to the 4-viewport view you can double-click the name in the top left corner again, or you can move directly from one view to another using the labeled viewport tabs on the bottom left.

 The names of Rhino commands are often refreshingly obvious.
-A "Sphere," "Cylinder," "Pyramid" or "Plane" can be created just by typing in those words.
+A `Sphere`, `Cylinder`, `Pyramid` or `Plane` can be created just by typing in those words.
 Go ahead and **add some new objects**, either by typing or by exploring the toolbars.

-If you don't have anything typed in the command prompt, "enter" and spacebar can be used to **repeat the last command you used**, which saves a lot of time when you're doing one operation repeatedly.
+If you don't have anything typed in the command prompt, `ENTER` and `SPACEBAR` can be used to **repeat the last command you used**, which saves a lot of time when you're doing one operation repeatedly.
 Try this out too, and populate your scene a bit.

 ![various geometry](images/12-1/geo-populated.png#img-full)
 *Assorted Geometry*

 Typing out entire commands can take a while.
-To speed things up, Rhino will **auto-complete** as you type: the command it predicts is most likely will appear after what you've typed so far, and can be executed as usual with enter or spacebar.
+To speed things up, Rhino will **auto-complete** as you type: the command it predicts will appear after what you've typed so far, and can be executed as usual with `ENTER` or `SPACEBAR`.
 Other commands beginning with or just containing what you've typed will be listed below, and these can be selected either with the mouse or with the up and down arrows on your keyboard.

 ![auto-complete](images/12-1/predictive-text.gif#img-full)
 *Command Prompt auto-completion*